Rainbow Gathering: Difficulties and criticisms

 In recent years, there have been increasing reports of drifters and vagrants who attach themselves to gatherings where they engage in hard drug use, sexual assault, theft and violence.
 In 2014, Heber City, Utah police arrested Leilani Novak-Garcia, known as "Hitler", who repeatedly stabbed a man at the annual gathering after he tried to stop her honking her car horn.
 Novak-Garcia pleaded no contest to the charges and served 300 days in jail.

 Jose Antonio Ramos, who was identified in 1985 and again in 2004 as the primary suspect in the disappearance of Etan Patz, attended and was removed from the Rainbow Gathering twice in the 1980s and was convicted of molesting an 8-year-old boy at a gathering in Pennsylvania.
 Rainbow elder Barry Adams helped to identify and convict Ramos.
-Ramos served a 20-year prison sentence in the State Correctional Institution in Dallas, Pennsylvania for child molestation.
+Ramos served a 20-year prison sentence in the State Correctional Institution in Dallas, Pennsylvania, for child molestation.
 He was released from prison on November 7, 2012.
 Soon after his release he was arrested on a Megan's Law violation.

 Cost to local and federal governments

-Costs local jurisdictions must bear.
+Local jurisdictions bear costs.
 For example, the 2013 gathering in Beaverhead County, Montana experienced uncollectible patient charges for emergency room care and additional costs incurred at the county's hospital, which totaled an estimated $175,000.

 Cost to federal government of $573,000 according to Tim Walther, assistant special agent in charge of law enforcement for the Forest Service.
 A total of 850 incident reports, written warnings and citations were recorded during the event.
 Of these, 405 incident reports were written up for Rainbow people not following the operational plan agreed upon by the Rainbows and the Forest Service.

 Relations with law enforcement

+In an October 2008 report the American Civil Liberties Union stated:

-In 2016, the American Civil Liberties Union in Vermont issued a report expressing concern over federal law enforcement activities which the ACLU describe as "overzealous" and "unconstitutional".
+In 2016, the American Civil Liberties Union in Vermont issued a report expressing concern over federal law enforcement activities that the ACLU describe as "overzealous" and "unconstitutional".
 The ACLU-VT sent letters to law enforcement officials calling for an end to the illegal targeting of Rainbow Gathering attendees expressing First Amendment rights on public land.
 In an October 2008 report the American Civil Liberties Union stated, "The U.S. Forest Service systematically harasses people who attend Rainbow Family gatherings on public lands."